-Behavioural malware analysis research using machine learning regularly reports $>$95\% classification accuracy.
+However, some challenges remain to be solved; behavioural malware analysis research using machine learning regularly reports $>$95\% classification accuracy.
 Though useful for analysts, behavioural detection should be deployed as part of endpoint defensive systems to leverage the full benefits of a detection model.
-Dynamic analysis is not typically used for endpoint protection because it takes too long in data collection to deliver the quick verdicts required for good user experience.
-Run-time detection on the endpoint allows for observation of the full trace without the user having to wait.
-However, run-time detection also introduces the risk that malware will cause damage to the endpoint.
+Dynamic analysis is not typically used for endpoint protection, perhaps because it takes too long in data collection to deliver the quick verdicts required for good user experience.
+Real-time detection on the endpoint allows for observation of the full trace without the user having to wait.
+However, real-time detection also introduces the risk that malware will cause damage to the endpoint.